nhs-t10/autoauto-documentation/md/built-ins.md

 #### Math.cos(x)

 Returns the cosine of x.
+X is measured in radians.

 #### Math.cosh(x)

 Returns the hyperbolic cosine of x.
+X is measured in radians.

 #### Math.exp(x)